phillip-haydon/philliphaydon.com/Snow/_posts/2014-01-31-if-youre-going-to-use-repositories-dont-have-generic-or-base-repositories.md

 But when if you are never required to delete a user, and instead you Deactivate a user, or disable a users login, but keep the user because hes actually attached to data in the system...

-You end up implementing methods, or overriding existing methods to have no implementation or throw a NotImplementedException.
+You end up implementing methods, or overriding existing methods to have no implementation or throw a `NotImplementedException`.
 This is just bad design.

 You could argue "Oh but when I implement `GetById` I have to duplicate it..."